Kankakee Nursing Home Sexual Abuse Lawyers

 What Is Sexual Abuse?

 Sex crimes remain one of the most controversial types of cases to make it into courtrooms.
 The justice system often struggles to determine where to draw the line with consent and how to determine what counts as sexual misconduct.
 In the state of Illinois, unwanted sexual touching generally qualifies as sexual assault or sexual abuse.
+Consent can be another issue, as the victim may be unable to clearly consent or refuse conduct or behavior directed at them.
+We must do better to make sure the ones who are vulnerable are protected from this kind of egregious behavior and abuse.

 Sexual abuse remains such a long-standing issue for people of all age groups that universities have launched programs to tackle it.
 One such program launched by the University of Illinois adds further details to the definition of sexual abuse, based on state law: